 Wow!
 It’s gigantic!

 The thought of heading back the way we had come is more than we can handle.
 We decide to try another route we had considered near the end of the canyon.
-A half hour later we discover a dead end.
+A half-hour later we discover a dead end.
 Now we are REALLY going to have a hard time making it back before dark.

 Back to the mouth of the side canyon, up the side canyon to the slanting slot canyon, up the rock ramp, the crack, then more ramp, down the short cliffs, then across and up the bowl to the top where we enjoy a brief rest to watch the sunset.
 We are dragging and stumbling now.
-We head down the steep slopes into Gifford Wash and are within a couple of hundred feet of the bottom when it becomes too dark to see.
-I take a best guess of where we might be able to get off the rock slope and onto the dry drainage.
+We head down the steep slopes into Gifford Canyon and are within a couple of hundred feet of the bottom when it becomes too dark to see.
+I take my best guess of where we might be able to get off the rock slope and onto the dry drainage.
 I dangle my feet off the end of the rock and am glad to feel the loose dirt of the sides of the drainage.
 Soon we are on reasonable flat ground and stumbling the last mile back to the parking lot.
 We even get a little help from the moon through the trees.

 In spite of our best efforts, we slept in warm beds in Springdale that night.